Pharaoh

+Pharaoh was a title of the monarch of ancient Egypt used from the Eighteenth Dynasty onwards.
+The title was subsequently added to all the previous kings of Egypt.
+Before this Pharaoh was a term that meant more of the kings' administration.
+The earliest confirmed instance of the title used contemporaneously for a ruler is a letter to Akhenaten (reigned c.
+1353–1336 BCE), possibly preceded by an inscription referring to Thutmose III (c.
+1479–1425 BCE).
+Although the title only came into use in the Eighteenth Dynasty during the New Kingdom, scholars today use it for all the rulers of Egypt from the First Dynasty (c.
+3150 BCE) until the annexation of Egypt by the Roman Republic in 30 BCE.

 In the early dynasties, ancient Egyptian kings had as many as three titles: the Horus, the Sedge and Bee (nswt-bjtj), and the Two Ladies or Nebty (nbtj) name.
-The Golden Horus and the nomen and prenomen titles were added later.
+The Golden Horus and the nomen titles were added later.

 In Egyptian society, religion was central to everyday life.
 One of the roles of the king was as an intermediary between the deities and the people.
 The king thus was deputised for the deities in a role that was both as civil and religious administrator.
-The king owned all of the land in Egypt, enacted laws, collected taxes, and defended Egypt from invaders as the commander-in-chief of the army.
+The king owned all of the land in Egypt, enacted laws, collected taxes, and served as commander-in-chief of the military.
 Religiously, the king officiated over religious ceremonies and chose the sites of new temples.
 The king was responsible for maintaining Maat (mꜣꜥt), or cosmic order, balance, and justice, and part of this included going to war when necessary to defend the country or attacking others when it was believed that this would contribute to Maat, such as to obtain resources.

-During the early days prior to the unification of Upper and Lower Egypt, the Deshret or the "Red Crown", was a representation of the kingdom of Lower Egypt, while the Hedjet, the "White Crown", was worn by the kings of the kingdom of Upper Egypt.
-After the unification of both kingdoms into one united Egypt, the Pschent, the combination of both the red and white crowns was the official crown of kings.
+During the early days prior to the unification of Upper and Lower Egypt, the Deshret or the "Red Crown", was a representation of the kingdom of Lower Egypt, while the Hedjet, the "White Crown", was worn by the kings of Upper Egypt.
+After the unification of both kingdoms, the Pschent, the combination of both the red and white crowns became the official crown of the pharaoh.
 With time new headdresses were introduced during different dynasties such as the Khat, Nemes, Atef, Hemhem crown, and Khepresh.
 At times, a combination of these headdresses or crowns worn together was depicted.